-Effective leadership is all about what we do as well as how we actually do it.
-It involves fiscal prudence, promoting a strong, diverse, modern local economy, progressive and inclusive policies, collaborative approaches, increased citizen engagement and lots of hard work.
+Effective leadership is about what we do as well as how we actually do it.
+It involves fiscal prudence, promoting a strong, diverse modern local economy, progressive, green and inclusive policies, collaborative approaches, increased citizen engagement and lots of hard work.

 It’s been an absolute honour to work constructively for the betterment of Salmon Arm these past four years.
 I’m well-prepared for the many issues and challenges that we’ll face in this upcoming council term and I appreciate your support for my re-election.
 I’m completely committed to A Salmon Arm that Works!